$E_n$-cell attachments and a local-to-global principle for homological stability: The proof of the main theorem

-The result of the previous two steps is an algebra $B' \in \cC^\rho_{N+1}$ with a map $B' \m A$ such that the map is an $(N+1)$-equivalence for charges $\br$ satisfying $|\br| \leq R_{N+1}$.
-We want to prove it is an $(N+1)$-equivalence for all charges.
 By definition, $A$ has homological stability range $\rho$ and by Proposition \ref{propcntinft}, so does $B'$.
 Let $\mathbf{r}$ satisfy $|\br| = R_{N+1}$, $\mathbf{j} \in \bN_0^d$ and consider the following commutative diagram: The two stabilization maps (the horizontal maps) are $(N+1)$-equivalences by homological stability.
 The leftmost vertical map is an $(N+1)$-equivalence by the argument above.
 Therefore, the rightmost vertical map is an $(N+1)$-equivalence as well.
-This shows that $B' \m A$ is an $(N+1)$-equivalence and so $A \in \cB^\rho_{N+1}$.
+This shows that $B' \m A$ is an $(N+1)$-equivalence and so $A \in \cB^\rho_{N+1}$. \end{proof}